Skip to main content

 • “The soundtrack is great and the sounds of trains come to life.”

-• “If I had one complaint about the game, it'd be that the music is a bit too jarring.”
+• “If I had one complaint about the game, it'd be the music's a bit too jarring.”

 • humor

-• “It is a very fun sandbox game in my opinion; it allows the player to make very detailed maps or funny maps.”
+• “It is a very fun sandbox game in my opinion, allowing the player to create very detailed or funny maps.”

 • “The controls feel great, and I found myself laughing as I was riding a train that I placed on the tracks.”